 Check out these Las Vegas secret tricks of the trade to make money on Over/Under bets

-The most popular wager in all Las Vegas Sportsbooks is spread line bets on football and basketball.
+The most popular wager in all Las Vegas Sportsbooks is spread line bets on football and basketball, but that shouldn’t mean you discount over/under bets.
 The NFL and college football remains the biggest moneymaker in every sportsbook on the Strip.
 Football spread line wagering is followed by ATS wagering on NBA and college basketball games.
 This is true for almost every online sportsbook and individual bookie as well.

 Sportsbooks would wither and die without the spread of betting action.
 There’s a difference between surviving and succeeding, though.
 Although most sportsbooks can survive by promoting ATS action, they won’t succeed.
 In the long run, sportsbooks succeed if they get a good mix of both ATS action and over/under action.